 For centuries, many have speculated that the Great Pyramid originally functioned as some kind of astronomical observatory.
 In the 4th century AD, Neoplatonic philosopher Proclus wrote that the pyramid was an observatory before it was eventually completed.

-Had this been the case, some speculate the Grand Gallery would’ve been where the ancient stargazers looked up at the sky.
+Had this been the case, some speculate that the Grand Gallery would’ve been where ancient stargazers looked up at the sky.
 Supposedly, the narrow corbelled walls would’ve played a role in marking astronomical phenomenon, and perhaps the notches marked something as well.
 Of course, such a theory is impossible to prove.